Tap to search

 • Day 3

-This morning you will cycle back into downtown Ghent, where you will have some more time to enjoy the buzz and beauty of this historical city center.
+This morning you will cycle back into downtown Ghent, where you can make a nice tour through the historical center with a small canal boat.
 In the late morning you will hop on your bicycles again, onwards to Oudenaarde.
 Oudenaarde is a small town, which was situated on the border of the French German Empire, so the town was the involuntary witness (and victim) of many wars.
 Because it was often in the firing line, there was always someone on the lookout.
-The statue of most famous watchman, “Hanske de Krijger”, still stands on the magnificent town hall which was built in the first half of the 16th century and is one of the most beautiful in Flanders.
-Style is Brabant late Gothic, material is sandstone from Balegem.
+The statue of most famous watchman, “Hanske de Krijger”, still stands on the magnificent town hall, that was built in the first half of the 16th century and is one of the most beautiful in Flanders.
+Style is Brabant late gothic, material is sandstone from Balegem.
 Oudenaarde is also known as the town of tapestry weavers.
 The tapestries became famous all over the world.
 Before reaching Oudenaarde you will visit an interesting archaeological site (of an old Abbey) Ename which is located at the eastside of the river Scheldt.

 • Day 4

 Before leaving Oudenaarde, there is a guided visit to the beautiful town hall.
 After that you will follow the river Scheldt upstream and cross the linguistic frontier, thus arriving in the Wallonia region.
 From now on people speak French and villages, towns, and cities have French names.
-Today’s destination is Doornik or (in French) Tournai, one of the oldest towns of Belgium.
+Today’s destination is Doornik or (in French:) Tournai, one of the oldest towns of Belgium.
 Doornik was under French government until the early 17th century.
-Just like in Oudenaarde, after the decline of the textile industry, tapestry became important here.
-In 1940, the entire town centre was destroyed in a German air raid, but renovation of the centre of town has been very successful.
-The Notre Dame Cathedral (12th and 13th century) is definitely worth seeing.
+Just like in Oudenaarde, after the decline of textile industry, tapestry became important here.
+In 1940, the entire town center was destroyed in a German air raid, but renovation of the center of town has been very successful.
+Especially the Notre Dame Cathedral (12th and 13th century) is worth seeing.
 Also the Belfort, built around 1200, is definitely worth a visit.
+Today there is no dinner on board.
+You can select one of the local restaurants.

 • Day 5

-During breakfast the barge cruises into the direction of the Belgian-French border, through the so called “white land”, where (white) limestone had been quarried since Roman times.
+During breakfast the barge cruises into the direction of the Belgian-French border, through the so called “white land”, where (white) limestone has been quarried since Roman times.
 Around the village of Bleharies at the border, you will start today’s bicycle ride.
-Immediately after the border the routes split.
-The shorter tour will go through forest areas and includes a visit to the town of St.Amand-Les-Eaux.
-The longer tour goes through more open land, through tiny mining towns towards Lewarde, where a mining museum can be visited.
-Spend the night at the great lock of Pont Malin.
-The barge is no longer cruising the river Scheldt, but a large canal, which leads to Dunkirk in the end.
-This part of the region is characterized by metal industry.
+The tour goes through open farm land, through little mining towns towards Lewarde, where a mining museum can be visited.
+You will spend the night in Arleux.

 • Day 6